fl-sean03/NLP-Atomic/2-MVP_Backend/memory-bank/progress.md

 - **Documentation Consistency:** `PLANNING.md` and `TASK.md` within `2-MVP_Backend/` correctly reference `2-MVP_Backend/` as the active implementation directory.

 ## What's Left to Build (Immediate Next Steps)
-1.  **Commence Phase 1 of `2-MVP_Backend/TASK.md` ("Repository & Environment Setup"):**
+1.  **Commence Phase 9 of `2-MVP_Backend/TASK.md` ("CI/CD & Deployment Prep"):**
+    *   Add GitHub Actions for CI.
+    *   Consider Dockerfile creation.
-    *   Set up Python virtual environment for `2-MVP_Backend`.
+    *   Document environment variables.
-    *   Create `2-MVP_Backend/requirements.txt`.
-    *   Install initial dependencies.
-    *   Create `2-MVP_Backend/config.py`.
-    *   Set up basic logging in `2-MVP_Backend/utils/logging_setup.py`.
-    *   Initialize Git repository (if not already done by user for the workspace).

 ## Current Status
-The project has successfully pivoted to a new implementation focus: "2-MVP_Backend".
-All foundational planning documents and the dedicated memory bank for this new backend-only MVP have been initialized.
-The workspace symlinks have been updated to reflect this new active context.
-The project is now ready to begin the first phase of technical implementation as detailed in `2-MVP_Backend/TASK.md`.
+"Phase 8.5: End-to-End Backend Testing" has been successfully completed.
+The backend API has been thoroughly tested with `curl` commands for various scenarios, including structure generation, camera manipulation, and error handling.
+All responses were verified against the API specifications.
+The project is now ready to proceed with CI/CD and deployment preparation as detailed in `2-MVP_Backend/TASK.md`.

 ## Known Issues
 - No known technical issues at this stage.
 The primary task was restructuring and re-initializing documentation for the new project scope.